sassoftware/sas-copilot/README.md

 - VSCode version ≥ 1.89
 - [official SAS Extension](https://marketplace.visualstudio.com/items?itemName=SAS.sas-lsp) version ≥ 1.14.0
-- a SAS Viya 4 deployment (25.05 or later) for Copilot access keys - SAS Viya, SAS Viya Advanced, SAS Viya Enterprise, SAS Viya Programming
+- a SAS Viya 4 deployment (2025.12 or later) for Copilot access keys - SAS Viya, SAS Viya Advanced, SAS Viya Enterprise, SAS Viya Programming

-## Connecting to your Viya environment
+## Connecting to your Viya account

-<b> If you have already set up your Viya environment (for Viya 25.05 or later) in the official SAS Extension, you may skip this step. </b>
+<b> If you have already setup your Viya account in the official SAS Extension, you may skip this step. </b>

 1. Go to your official SAS Extension settings (right click the extension, select "Settings")
-2. Add a Connection Profile for your Viya environment (or edit the settings.json to add a different profile if you have multiple SAS environments).
+2. Add a Connection Profile to your Viya (or edit the settings.json to add a different profile if you have multiple accounts).

 For more information on this process, please refer to the [official SAS Extension's documentation](https://sassoftware.github.io/vscode-sas-extension/)

-## Enabling the GenAI Gateway Feature

-1. Login to your Viya environment (the same one enabled in the previous step)
+## Authorizing your Viya account
+<b> NOTE: This step must be done by a SAS Administrator! </b>

+In order to authorize your account to use the Viya Copilot extension, a SAS Administrator must add you to the "GenAI VSCode" users group.
+This can be done using the SAS Environment Manager tool.

+1. Login to Viya, assume Administrator privileges.
-2. Click the user icon in the top right and select "Manage Features"
+2. Go to the Applications Menu on the left hand side, select "Manage Environment" under Administration.
-3. Search "GenAI Gateway" and toggle the option on.
-4. Wait ~30 seconds for the changes to propagate
+3. On the Environment Manager screen, select "Users and Groups".
+4. Search for "GenAI VSCode Users", then click the pencil (edit) icon under "Members".
+5. Search for and add the desired user(s) or group(s).
+Click Save.

-Congratulations!
-You should be able to use the SAS Viya Copilot extension now.
+You should now be authorized to use the extension!

-**Note**: Your Viya environment must be configured with Copilot access and authorization settings.
-If you do not see the GenAI Gateway feature, or the toggle is greyed out, please contact your SAS Administrator.

 # Running the SAS Viya Copilot Extension